princesssopeju/princesssopeju/README.md

 - 👋 Hi, I’m @princesssopeju
 - 👀 I’m interested in coding and software development
-- 🌱 I’m currently learning python and java
+- 🌱 I’m Proficient in Java , Python , Data structures and Algorithm
-- 💞️ I’m looking to collaborate on for internships
+- 💞️ I’m looking for summer Software Development internships
 - 📫 How to reach me @princess.sopeju@su.suffolk.edu

 <!---